 Who I am

-John Lusk, cranky, sheltered, middle-class, middle-aged, white, suburban man in North Carolina (in the U.S.).
+John Lusk, sometimes-cranky, sheltered, middle-class, middle-aged, white, suburban man in North Carolina (in the U.S.).
 Got me pegged now?
 (See?
 Cranky.)

-Also, if you’re coming here from Twitter: yes, I’m kind of a reply guy.
+Also, if you’re coming here from social media: yes, I’m kind of a reply guy.

 So, here we are, my “true” POSSE solution (until I come up with something else, because UNDER CONSTRUCTION).